Southwest Baggage Weight For (2026)

 In addition to checked bags, Southwest permits one carry-on bag and one personal item per passenger.
 While there is no strict weight limit for carry-ons, size restrictions do apply, ensuring your bag fits comfortably in the overhead bin.
 Personal items include backpacks, purses, briefcases, or small laptops, and they must fit under the seat in front of you.

-Southwest also has clear guidelines for overweight and oversized bags, which can incur fees ranging from moderate to higher amounts depending on the weight or size.
+Southwest also has clear guidelines for Heavy and oversized bags, which can incur fees ranging from moderate to higher amounts depending on the weight or size.
 Special items, such as sports equipment, musical instruments, or strollers, have their own set of rules and allowances.

 Overall, understanding Southwest’s baggage allowance, carry-on policies, and special item rules is crucial for avoiding surprise fees and ensuring a smooth travel experience.
-Knowing these details ahead of time allows travelers to pack efficiently, avoid overweight charges, and make the most of Southwest’s traveler-friendly baggage policies.
+Knowing these details ahead of time allows travelers to pack efficiently, avoid Heavy charges, and make the most of Southwest’s traveler-friendly baggage policies.

 Southwest Checked Baggage Weight Limit

 When flying with Southwest Airlines, understanding the checked baggage weight limit is essential to avoid extra fees and airport delays.
 Each passenger is allowed two free checked bags, and each bag can weigh up to 50 pounds (23 kilograms).
 This weight limit applies to standard checked luggage, including suitcases, duffel bags, and similar items.
-Exceeding this limit triggers overweight baggage fees, so it’s important to weigh your bags before arriving at the airport.
+Exceeding this limit triggers Heavy baggage fees, so it’s important to weigh your bags before arriving at the airport.

 In addition to weight, Southwest enforces size restrictions.
 Each checked bag must not exceed 62 linear inches—the sum of length, width, and height.
 Bags larger than this are considered oversized and are subject to additional fees.
 For example, a bag measuring 30 inches long, 20 inches wide, and 15 inches high equals 65 linear inches, which exceeds the limit.